Guangzhou Baiyun International Airport (1933–2004): History

 The airport started construction in 1932 and opened in November 1933.
 During the Canton Operation, the Japanese Navy invaded the airport and expanded the runway.
 In 1963, the People's Liberation Army Air Force moved away from the airport, making the airport only for public use.
 The name of the airport is changed to "Baiyun" named from nearby Baiyun Mountain ("Baiyun" in Chinese means "white cloud").

 From 1964 to 1967, it underwent a comprehensive expansion, adding an area of 725300 m2, and extending the runway to 2500 m from 2000 m before it had the conditions of further navigation with foreign countries.

 Canton Civil Airport (White Cloud) in 1947.

 In the 1980s, the airport renovated and expanded facilities such as oil storage depots, aprons, terminal buildings, boarding bridges, and maintenance hangars to meet the standards of international first-class airports.
-After the Reform and Opening-up, Baiyun Airport had developed rapidly.
+After the reform and opening up, Baiyun Airport had developed rapidly.
 Its passenger capacity, takeoffs and landings had ranked first in mainland China for eight consecutive years.
 After several expansions, it was still far from meeting its demand.
 It was imperative to choose a new location to build a new airport.

 In 1992, the airport underwent civil aviation system reform, and the airport operated as an independent economic entity.

 By 2002, the passenger throughput of the old Guangzhou Baiyun International Airport had reached 16,014,400 passengers, and the cargo and mail throughput reached 592,600 tons.

-Due to the expansion of Guangzhou, the airport was surrounded by high-rise buildings and was unable to expand further to meet passengers’ needs.
+Due to the expansion of Guangzhou, the airport was surrounded by high-rise buildings and was unable to expand further to meet passengers' needs.
 Instead, the new Baiyun airport was built and opened on 5 August 2004, and the old airport was closed.

 Former airlines and destinations

 There are often ferry international flights to Hong Kong, even before its economic open up.
-Similar to its new airport, it had served a variety of domestic or foreign international airlines back in the 1980s and 1990s such as Pakistan International Airlines, Garuda Indonesia, Air France, Japan Air System, Japan Airlines, All Nippon Airways, Malaysia Airlines, Cathay Pacific, Lufthansa, Philippine Airlines, Thai Airways International, Dragonair, Singapore Airlines, Aeroflot, Baikal Airlines, Royal Air Cambodge, and nearly every domestic airlines.
+Similar to its new airport, it had served a variety of domestic or foreign international airlines back in the 1980s and 1990s such as Pakistan International Airlines, Garuda Indonesia, Air France, Japan Air System, Japan Airlines, All Nippon Airways, Malaysia Airlines, Cathay Pacific, Lufthansa, Philippine Airlines, Thai Airways International, Dragonair, Singapore Airlines, Aeroflot, Baikal Airlines, Royal Air Cambodge, Batavia Air, and nearly every domestic airlines.

 Boeing 777-200 from China Southern Airlines approaching Baiyun Airport in 2003.
 At that time, the airport was the most important hub of China Southern Airlines.